Ensure multi state compliance with the

 - Package: Set of 8 self-adhesive cards.

-- Size: 3" × 5" compact format for guest rooms and restrooms.
+- Size: 3" × 5" compact format for exam rooms and restrooms.

 - Durable Material: Printed on velvet gloss plastic sheeting.